anonymous-2026-ai/CitationIntentClassification/README.md

 If you do not want to make any additional preprocessing steps, you can run our code directly with our processed datasets.

+Note that, in the 'datasets' folder, the folder 'data_multicite' refers to the full MultiCite dataset while the folder 'data_multicite_only_multi_intent' indicates the subset of MultiCite dataset which only contains the samples with more than one intent label in the gold label.

 # Training

 First, we set up a single-GPU environment for each run by executing: export CUDA_VISIBLE_DEVICES=0